jbcodeforce/ML-studies/docs/index.md

 !!! info "Update"
     Created 2017 - Update 12/2023

 This repository includes notes, code samples, and Jupyter notebooks, to learn how to do machine learning using Python and other technologies.
-This content comes from studying different labs at IBM, AWS, Kaggle, Coursera and Udemy courses, and reading different books and web sites on this exicting subjet.
+This content comes from studying different labs at IBM, AWS, Kaggle, Coursera and Udemy courses, and reading different books and web sites on this exiting subject.

 ## AI/ML Market

 AI/ML by 2030 will be a $B300 market.
 Every company is using AI/Ml already or consider using it in very short term.
-2023 illustrated AI being part of the world with the arrival of Generative AI.
+2023 illustrated that AI is part of the world with the arrival of Generative AI.
 Some on the main business drivers include:

 * Make **faster decisions** by extracting and analyzing data from unstructured documents, voice, video records, transcripts...
 * Generate and operationalize **predictive and prescriptive insights** to make decision at the right time.
-* Generative AI: create new content, ideas, conversations, stories, images, videos or music from question or suggestions.
+* Create new content, ideas, conversations, stories, images, videos or music from question or suggestions (Generative AI).

 The stakeholders interested by AI/ML are CTOs, CPOs, Data Scientists, business analysts who want to derive decision from data and improve their business processes.

+* If we can use a rule based system to address a problem, it is a better choice.
+It means you can have knowledge of the rules.
+ML will help when we do not have knowledge of all the rule conditions.
+* Deep learning can adapt to change in the environment and address new scenarios.
+* Discover insights within large data set.
+* Deep learning may not be suitable if we need explanations on what was done by the system, or when the error rate is unacceptable.

 ## Data Science major concepts